-Helping Columbus Health Care Workers with Their Workers’ Compensation Claims
+Helping Columbus Healthcare Workers with Their Claims for Benefits

 Many people don’t realize that the health care industry is actually one of the most dangerous industries with one of the highest rates of at-work injuries in the country.
 Fortunately, you have rights if you are injured at work, just like any other worker in Ohio.
-Whether you work at a hospital or while providing in-home care, a Columbus health care workers’ compensation lawyer can help you get the compensation you need to pay your bills and take care of your family.
+Whether you work at a hospital or while providing in-home care, a Columbus healthcare workers’ compensation lawyer can help you get the benefits you need to pay your bills and take care of your family.

 Health care workers face the same hazards that every other worker faces – injuries due to falls and overuse injuries.
 In addition, however, health care workers also face the following hazards: